An interesting and useful infographic by Home Healthcare Adaptations

 This infographic by Irish company Home Healthcare Adaptations highlights the dangers of falling while also focusing on what seniors can do to minimize their risk of suffering a fall so that they can continue to live independently and without fear.
 The graphic features a chair rise exercise that, if performed on a regular basis, will improve the older person’s balance significantly and, in turn, they will be far less likely to fall.

 Caregivers also have a responsibility to make the home as risk-free as possible.
-This involves steps ranging from the very simple (picking items up off the floor, wiping up any liquid spills straight away) to those that involve a bit of planning and investment (installing walk-in shower units).
+This could involve simple steps like picking items up off the floor and wiping up any liquid spills straight away.
+Or, it could involve a bit of planning and investment like installing walk-in shower units.

 Seniors should be able to live in their homes without constantly worrying about losing their balance and suffering a serious injury.
 Let’s encourage them that they can move around freely and independently.
 Let’s help them prevent falls and conquer the fear of falling.